ahaasler/hexo-theme-colos-multilingual-demo/README.md

-# hexo-theme-colos-demo
+# hexo-theme-colos-multilingual-demo
-Demo site for the colos theme
+Multilingual demo site for the colos theme